©2025 Operation Brightside Inc. | All marks are trademarks of their respective owners.

 Attend the 2025 St. Louis Urban Gardening Symposium

-To help prepare for a neighborhood greening project, groups are also encouraged to participate the 2025 St. Louis Urban Gardening Symposium.
+To help prepare for a neighborhood greening project, groups are also encouraged to participate in the 2025 St. Louis Urban Gardening Symposium.

 The symposium will feature special guest speakers who will share their wealth of experience and knowledge of native plants, pollinators and all things urban gardening!
 Then we will break into small group workshops led by experts in their respective fields.

 This annual event offers a special educational presentation to help groups successfully develop and properly care for a neighborhood garden.
+Only $10 for participants and FREE to anyone interested in applying for Neighbors Naturescaping.